Missing data

 geom_histogram(aes(y)) +

-## (`stat_bin()`).The variable is naturally bounded at 0 (i.e. none can attend a negative number of meetings).
-However, for the purposes of this exercise I am mainly interested in the differences in means between MEPs with an expressed reelection intent and those that don’t have such a clear ambition.
-I could also make the bet that the conditional distribution (and my residuals) will be approximately normal once I have specified my full model.
-This is always smart to check.
+For the purposes of this exercise, I am mainly interested in the differences in means between MEPs with an expressed reelection intent and those that don’t have such a clear ambition.
+This is a comparison of means between categorical variables, so the linear model can be defended.
+(I could also make the bet that the conditional distribution (and thus my residuals) will be approximately normal once I have specified my full model.
+If so, I could also run a linear model. )

 Independent variable: Reelection intent